Skip to main contentSkip to data table

 • Coinbase uses uppercased product symbols.

 • RedStone uses exact-case tracked symbols only.
-The worker filters requests through REDSTONE_TRACKED_SYMBOL_ALLOWLIST, sends them in sequential batches of 10, and retries any batch-dropped symbol individually once.
+The worker filters requests through REDSTONE_TRACKED_SYMBOL_ALLOWLIST, sends them in sequential batches of 10, retries any batch-dropped symbol individually once, and keys usable quotes by the configured canonical stablecoin id rather than by bare symbol.

 • RedStone admission now requires at least 2 venues and at least 60% venue agreement before the quote can enter primary consensus.

-• Breaker accounting for sparse responses is data-aware: Pyth and RedStone only count as successful breaker outcomes when they return at least one usable price, not merely a 200 transport response.
+• Breaker accounting for sparse responses is data-aware: Pyth and RedStone only count as successful breaker outcomes when they return at least one usable price, while Jupiter treats documented V3 sparse no-quote rows as healthy empty coverage because they indicate provider reachability but no usable quote for that mint.

 • CEX freshness semantics are explicit: Binance and Kraken use local-fetch observation times; Bitstamp and Coinbase publish upstream-observed timestamps when the upstream response provides them.
 Registry metadata records whether each feed is last-trade-only or exposes bid/ask-style spot data.